-From landslides to floods and wildfire, various disasters can affect the safety of residents in any community.
-In addition to natural disasters, other incidents such as power outages and transportation accidents may also affect you and your family.
+Emergencies can affect the safety of residents in our community.
+Incidents like wildfires, floods, power outages or transportation accidents could affect you and your family.

 In Jasper, the most likely risks to community safety include: